Machine-Learning-for-Medical-Language/radiotherapy_end2end/README.md

 Defining tasks is accomplished in `src/cnlpt/cnlp_processors.py`.
 NER tasks are cases of `tagging` tasks in the framework, relation extraction with provided entities are `classification` tasks.

+Here is the script used to train the boost NER model

 `boost_train.sh` =